andrewratliff/andrewratliff.github.io/_posts/2019-12-09-why-are-all-the-black-kids-sitting-together-in-the-cafeteria.md

 significance of race overlooks the disparate histories of the races and denies that Black people have a different experience in society than White people.

-Acknowledging the privileges associated with being White, and the disadvantages associated with being Black, is necessary to breaking the system of advantage based on race.
+Acknowledgement of the privileges associated with being White, and the disadvantages associated with being Black, is necessary to breaking the system of advantage based on race.